m-fredsgaard/Umbraco.DictionaryBuilder/README.md

 ## Usage

-To write a dictionary in a Razor file, just write
+To write a dictionary item value in a Razor file, just write

 > Dictionary value "Apple"
 ```